Background

 But even when the intimate partner is not a borderline, there is still this kind of attributing or misattributing to the narcissist a parental role, usually that of a mother, and then idealizing the narcissist via transference.

-Actually, this ties in with my new concept of coercive transference, a coercive, I'm sorry, snapshotting, coercive interjection.
+Actually, this ties in with my new concept of coercive transference, I'm sorry, coercive introjection.

 The narcissist uses the idealizing transference, leverages it in order to force his intimate partner to share his view of her.